sireum/kekinian/readme.md

   kekinian\bin\build.cmd setup
   ```

+The above install Sireum command-line interface (CLI) and
+its IntelliJ-based Integrated Verification Environment (IVE),
+as well as their dependencies.
 Set the `SIREUM_HOME` env var to the `kekinian` path above.

 To update later on, simply do a `git pull --recurse-submodules` and re-run